Research Statement – Psychological Processes through the Lens of Physical Actions

 Representing others is a fundamental part of social cognition.
 Aside from action-related information, we also process many other behavioral displays of those around us to align our own actions.
 One such example is processing of others’ facial expressions.
 In this context, we conducted several studies on how cues related to eye gaze influence attentional processing in a perceiver.
 While this work does not directly address joint action, it focuses on mechanisms that could support successful interaction.
 In this regard, we have shown that attention is broadly captured by gaze direction and shifts in gaze direction (e.g., Bockler, van der Wel, & Welsh, 2014, Psych Science).
 In a sequence of follow up experiments, we have also shown that these effects on attention depend on holistic face processing (Bockler et al, 2015, Acta Psychologica; van der Wel et al., 2018, APP), as well as on the emotion expression on the face (Pittig et al, 2022, JEP:HPP; Breil et al, in press, Emotion).We are currently testing whether pareidolia faces (i.e., faces composed of objects) invoke similar attentional effects, and whether and how gaze effects and emotion expression interact with identity-related aspects of the face, including biological sex and presumed gender identity.

 The work described so far focuses on action cognition in social contexts.
 I am also still involved in some more basic work on action cognition that I started during by doctoral studies.
 Some of this work focuses on object manipulation tasks, with the purpose to determine how people plan relatively simple physical actions (van der Wel & Rosenbaum, 2007, ERB, 2010, EBR; van der Wel, Huhn, & Schimpf, 2014, ERB; Rosenbaum, Chapman, Weigelt, Weiss, & van der Wel, 2012, Psychological Bulletin).
 Other experiments have focused on how people plan action sequences (Fritsche, van der Wel, Smit, Bloem, Toni, & Helmich, 2020, eNeuro; van der Wel, Fleckenstein, Jax, & Rosenbaum, 2007, JEP:HPP).
 This line of work relied extensively on motion tracking and included both healthy participants and patients suffering from Parkinson’s Disease.
 I am currently still using motion tracking analysis to investigate the control of movement rate (van der Wel, Rosenbaum, & Sternad, 2010, Journal of Motor Behavior).
 I showed previously that people have a preferred movement rate, and that they engage in strategies to avoid moving below their preferred rate for arm movements.
 Understanding slowing of movements is important as it occurs in for example stroke patients and PD patients.
-I am currently continuing this work through a funded collaboration with Dr. Jason Friedman at Tel Aviv University.
+I am currently continuing this work through a funded collaboration with Dr. Jason Friedman at Tel Aviv University (see below a link to a workshop we organized in Tel Aviv:

 I started this statement by indicating my interest in studying psychological processes through the lens of physical actions.
 My work indicates that some of these processes concern the actual planning of actions themselves.
 Knowledge on this topic has both theoretical and applied value.
 My work on acting with others indicates that the planning and coordination involved in joint action is remarkably complex.
 Part of the goal of that line of work is to elucidate just how people achieve such actions successfully.
 Theoretically, this work takes an embodied cognition approach (see Witt & van der Wel, in press, chapter; van der Wel, Sebanz, & Knoblich, 2016, chapter).
 There has been a tradition in cognitive psychology to study the mind by asking people do complete tasks by themselves.
 Starting at the interpersonal level provides a fundamentally different view on the question of how our minds are shaped.
 My work on higher-level processes further takes the notion that cognition is both for acting in an individual and in a social world seriously.
 From my work on joint agency, it seems that we could truly be in it together.